conradakunga/Blog/_posts/2021-07-29-reducing-bugs-through-better-domain-design.md

 3. Code that is to maintain, and add features
 4. Code that is easier to read and internalize
 5. Focused objects with single responsibility
+6. Reduction (or outright) removal of state, making objects predictable

 The code is in my Github.